-MuE 232 Chapel Choir Preparation of music of various styles for campus chapel services and occasional area church services.
-Basic vocal and sightsinging techniques.
+MuE 232 Chapel Choir

+Preparation of music of various styles for campus chapel services and occasional area church services.
+Basic vocal and sight-singing techniques.
 Membership is open to all students.

-MuE 234 The Concordia Choir Performance of significant musical works of all eras for major concerts and tours as well as campus chapel and area church services.
+MuE 234 The Concordia Choir

+Performance of significant musical works of all eras for major concerts and tours as well as campus chapel and area church services.
 Development of advanced vocal techniques and musical skills.
 Membership is by audition.

-MuE 236 Concordia Master Chorale An adult choral group for singers from both the community and the university.
+MuE 236 Concordia Master Chorale

+An adult choral group for singers from both the community and the university.
 Performs major choral works from all eras, often with instrumental accompaniment.
 Normally presents three programs per year.
 Membership is by audition.

-MusE 238 Women's Ensemble 1 Performance of significant musical works of all eras in concerts and church services on and off campus for women's voices.
+MusE 238 Women's Ensemble

+Performance of significant musical works of all eras in concerts and church services on and off campus for women's voices.
 Development of advanced vocal techniques and musical skills.
 Membership is by audition.

+MuE 240 Elementary Handbells

-MuE 240 Pacific Ringers 1 Introductory experience in handbell technique, note-reading and performance of elementary literature.
+Introductory experience in handbell technique, note-reading and performance of elementary literature.
 Membership is open to all students as space permits.

-MuE 241 Chapel Bells Intermediate technical training and repertoire in handbells and introduction to performing experience on and off campus.
-Membership is by audition; previous handbell experience or other musical experience expected.
+MuE 241 Handbell Workshop A non-concert experience in handbell ringing for students in church music, music education and others with extensive musical background.
+Includes elementary repertoire leading to chapel performance, change-ringing and other special applications, small- and full-ensemble ringing, instrument maintenance, basic conducting and handbell assignment.
+Prerequisite: extensive music performance experience.
+No handbell experience required.
 MuE 242 Spirit Bells Intermediate and advanced techniques applied to performance of advanced literature on campus, in concert, in area churches and on tour.
 Membership is by audition; previous handbell experience expected.
 MuE 243 Concert Handbells Performance of significant five-octave handbell literature in major concerts and on tours as well as campus events; mastery of advanced techniques.
 Membership is by invitation.
-MuE 251 Band Performance of significant literature for wind and percussion instruments in concert and worship.
+MuE 244 Handbell Quartet .5 Intensive experience in small-ensemble handbell performance with possible off- campus travel.
+Membership is selected from ringers in one of the touring handbell ensembles.
+MuE 251 Concordia Wind Orchestra Performance of significant literature for winds and percussion in concerts, tours and worship services.
+Development of advanced ensemble playing techniques, musical perception and music ministry is emphasized.
 Membership is by audition.
-MuE 252 Orchestra/String Ensemble Performance of significant literature for string instruments in concert and worship.
+MuE 252 String Ensemble Performance of significant literature for strings in concerts and worship services.
+Development of advanced ensemble playing techniques, musical perception and music ministry is emphasized.
 Membership is by audition.
-MuE 253 Brass Ensemble .5 Select ensemble of brass instruments for special occasions on and off campus.
-Membership is by invitation from among students registered for MuE 251.
-MuE 254 Woodwind Ensemble .5 Select ensemble of woodwind instruments for special occasions on and off campus.
-Membership is by invitation from among students registered for MuE 251.

-An opportunity for advanced musicians to cultivate skills in jazz improvisation and performance.
+MuE 253 Concordia Brass .5 Select ensemble of brass and percussion students for special performances on and off campus.
+Membership is by invitation from among students registered in MuE 251.
+MuE 254 Woodwind Ensemble .5 Select ensemble of woodwind students for special performances on and off campus.
+Membership is by invitation from among students registered in MuE 251.
+MuE 255 Jazz Combo .5 An opportunity for advanced musicians to cultivate skills in jazz improvisation and performance.
+Membership is by audition.
+MuE 256 Percussion Ensemble .5 Select ensemble of percussion students for special performances on and off campus.
 Membership is by invitation.

-MuE 255

-Jazz Ensemble
+MuE 257 Jazz Ensemble .5 Performance of significant jazz literature for saxophones, trumpets, trombones emphasized.
+Membership is by audition.

+MuE 281 Worship Band Focused rehearsal and performance experiences using standardized musicindustry techniques and approaches found in much of today's worship repertoire.
+Membership is by audition and/or invitation from among students participating in our campus worship bands.

+and rhythm section in concerts and events on and off campus.
+Development of advanced ensemble playing techniques, musical perception and improvisation is